fastestimator/fastestimator/tutorial/beginner/t10_cli.md

 ```
 <a id='t10system'></a>
 ### System argument
-There are some default system arguments in the `fastestimator train` and `fastestimator test` command, here are a list of them:
+There are some default system arguments in the `fastestimator train` and `fastestimator test` commands.
+Here are a list of them:
 * `warmup`:  Only available in `fastestimator train`, it controls whether to perform warmup checking before the actual training starts.
 Default is True.
 Users can disable warmup before training by `--warmup False`.
 * `summary`: Available in both `fastestimator train` and `fastestimator test`, this is the same argument used in `estimator.fit()` or `estimator.test()`, it allows users to specify experiment name when generating reports.
 For example, Users can set experiment name by `--summary exp_name`.